ItsDrike/SecurePy/README.md

 SecurePy is a project which aims to allow very secure unknown python code execution without worries.

-This project is highly work in progress and it's currently in very early stages.

 ## Functionality

 SecurePy has 2 ways of restricting your executions: